DataVisHub/gojs-course/lessons/lesson-07-tooltips.md

   });
 ```
 There are a couple of things to point out in the code above.
 To show our custom HTML tooltip,
-we've created the `show` function inside which we've access to the hovered object and the GoJS diagram via functions parameters.
+we've created the `show` function, inside which we have access to the hovered object and the GoJS diagram via functions parameters.
-We use those to calculate the position of the tooltip as well as we're retrieving the names of people connected by the hovered link so that we can display them inside the tooltip.
-To show the tooltip, we're setting its `display` style to `block` (the initial value is `none`).
+We use those to calculate the position of the tooltip, as we're retrieving the names of people connected by the hovered link so that we can display them inside the tooltip.
+To show the tooltip, we set its `display` style to `block` (the initial value is `none`).
 To hide our tooltip, we simply set the `display` property back to `none` in the `hide` function.
-At the end, we create `go.HTMLInfo` object and pass the new functions to it.
+At the end, we create a `go.HTMLInfo` object and pass the new functions to it.

 Note: there are two ways of getting the mouse position: `viewPoint` and `documentPoint`.
-The `viewPoint` contains coordinates based on what part of the diagram is visible to us at the moment.
+`viewPoint` contains coordinates based on what part of the diagram is visible to us at the moment.
 When we move the viewport and place the cursor in the same position within the page as before, we get the same coordinates.
-On the other hand, `documentPoint` contains coordinates based on the diagram's origin point, therefore the same cursor position will result in different coordinates based on what part of the diagram we're focused on.
+On the other hand, `documentPoint` contains coordinates based on the diagram's origin point; therefore, the same cursor position will result in different coordinates based on what part of the diagram we're focused on.
 It is possible to transform one coordinate system into another:

 - [transformDocToView](https://gojs.net/latest/api/symbols/Diagram.html#transformDocToView)
 - [transformViewToDoc](https://gojs.net/latest/api/symbols/Diagram.html#transformViewToDoc)